LoRyder1/Wheels/notes.md

 Write Looslely Coupled Code
 - Moving the creation of a new instance of another class outside of the current class decouples the two classes.
 Decoupling can be achieved by rearranging existing code.
 - This technique is known as **dependency injection**.
 DI is software design pattern that implements inversion of control for resolving dependencies.
 A **dependency** is an object that can be used as a service.
 An injection is the passing of a dependency to a dependent object (a client) that would use it.
 The service is part of the client's state.
 Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.
+- inversion of control - increase modularity and make it extensible.
+- dependency inversion principle
+  - high level modules should not depend on low-level modules.
+Both should depend on abstractions.
+  - Abstractions should not depend on details.
+Details should depend on abstractions.
+- through DI a class can be smarter because it knows less.

+Isolate instance creation, Isolate vulnerable externable messages,

+Remove Arguemnt-Order Dependencies

+Remove defaults form initialize and isolate them inside of a separate wrapping method.

+Choosing Dependency Direction

+- depend on things that change less often then you do.
+  - some classes are more likely than others to have changes in requirements.
+  - concrete classes are more likely to change than abstract classes.
+  - changing a class that has many dependents will result in widespread consequences.

+*What's the difference between statically typed language and dynamically typed languages*
+- a language is statically typed if the type of a variable is known at compile time.
+In practice this means the programmer must specify what type each variable is: Java, C, C++.
+  - advantage - all kinds of checking can be done by compiler, and so bugs are caught early.
+- a language is dynamically typed if the type is interpreted at runtime.
+This means you can write a little quicker because you don't have to specify type everytime. : Perl, Ruby, Python.

+Scripting languages are often referred to as very high-level programming languages, as they operate at a high level of abstraction, or as control languages. - usually dynamic

+An interpreted language is a programming language for which most of its implementations execute instructions directly, without previously compiling a program into machine-language instructions.

+A compiled language is a programming language whose implementations are typically compilers (translators that generate machine code from source code), and not interpreters (step-by-step executors of source code, where no pre-runtime translation takes place).
+  - low-level programming languages are typically compiled - there is more of a one-to-one correspondence between programmed code adn the hardware operations performed by machine code
+  Ex: Java, C, C++, C#